som1729/React-Calculator/ARCHITECTURE.md

 ### Why This Simplified Structure?

+1. **Public Folder Optimization**: PWA-ready with custom calculator-themed SVG icons
-1. **Flat Components**: No nested component folders - easier navigation and imports
+2. **Flat Components**: No nested component folders - easier navigation and imports
-2. **Co-located CSS**: Each component has its dedicated CSS file using global classes
+3. **Co-located CSS**: Each component has its dedicated CSS file using global classes
-3. **Centralized Utils**: Business logic separated from UI components
+4. **Centralized Utils**: Business logic separated from UI components
-4. **Production Types**: Single types.ts file with all interface definitions
+5. **Production Types**: Single types.ts file with all interface definitions
-5. **Zero External Deps**: Only React core dependencies for security and performance
+6. **Zero External Deps**: Only React core dependencies for security and performance
+7. **PWA Ready**: Manifest.json and optimized icons for installable app experience

 ---